 Abortion: The Myths, the Realities, and the Arguments

-Because Grisez researched and wrote this book during 1966–69 and published it before Roe v.
+Because Grisez researched and wrote this book during 1966–69, several years before Roe v.
 Wade, much of its content is out of date.
-That is true with regard not only to developments in respect to abortion but also to chapter six’s statement of his own moral theory, which he formulated more adequately in The Way of the Lord Jesus and other more recent works.
-Moreover, many other fine works defending the right to life of unborn people have appeared since this work appeared.
+That is true with regard not only to developments in respect to abortion but also to chapter six’s statement of his own moral theory, which he formulated more adequately in The Way of the Lord Jesus and subsequent works.
+Moreover, many other fine works defending the right to life of unborn human individuals appeared in the years after Roe v.
+Wade.
+However, some parts of this book remain relevant and sound, and careful readers may find them useful.

-Grisez publishes the work here, copyright © 2009, and reserves the right to make and distribute copies for sale.
+Grisez publishes the work here, copyright © 1970, and reserves the right to make and distribute copies for sale.
 But he hereby grants everyone the right to print out and distribute without charge copies of the entire work or part of it provided the source is identified and this copyright information included.

 Because the PDF file of the whole book is very large, bringing it up will take some time.